Tengal/hello-world2/README.md

 # hello-world2
 Testing
-I am Bassirou Ndiaye the owner of this "hello-world" repository which is an initial setup in GitHub for sharing machnine learning projects with codes in future repositories.
+I am Bassirou Ndiaye the owner of this "hello-world" repository which is an initial setup in GitHub for sharing machine learning projects with codes in future repositories.